RommelTJ/ml_learning/deep_learning_for_coders/lesson8/01_Lesson8.md

 ```

 ## Back propagation through time

+Gradients need to be calculated through every layer.
+To aid in this calculation, we do `self.h.detach()` which
+throws away the gradient history.
+This is called truncated back propagation.

 ## Ordered sequences and callbacks
 ## Creating more signal for model
 ## Multilayer RNN